Managing risk is a key part of any GoBeyond Journey.

 We strive for a 5:1 student to staff ratio or better, and once our group is together, GoBeyond staff travel with the students full-time and are available 24 hours a day.
 While most excursions are done as a whole group, student exploration in small groups without staff is permitted only in approved locations.

 All programs are equipped with international cell phones, and staff keep in regular contact with the GoBeyond office.
-When students are allowed to explore in small groups without staff, they are asked to carry their personal cell phones in order to reduce risk.
+When students are allowed to explore in small groups without staff, GoBeyond safety policies dictate that they should carry their personal cell phones in order to reduce risk.

-From our pre-trip information packets to our location specific and project orientations, students have the opportunity to learn how to minimize risks when traveling and volunteering abroad.
+From our pre-trip information packets to our location specific and project orientations, students have the opportunity to learn about GoBeyond safety policies and how to minimize risks when traveling and volunteering abroad.

 What we expect from you